-While literature in signed ASL can escape the weight of the English canon more effectively than deaf literature in English can, it has serious challenges of its own.
-One is that the signer doesn’t have the same advantages that the writer enjoys.
+While literature in ASL can escape the weight of the English canon more effectively than deaf literature in English can, it has serious challenges of its own.
+One is that the ASL speaker doesn’t have the same advantages that a writer enjoys.
 The hearing critic Arthur Krystal dwelt on these advantages in a New York Times essay called “When Writers Speak.”
 He noticed how writers he admired didn’t sound as smart when they spoke.
 He understood, because he feels smarter when he himself writes.
-Perhaps writers don’t THINK until they sit down to write!
+Perhaps writers don’t think until they sit down to write!

 Another challenge is that it can be easy for performer and viewer alike to treat ASL literature like eye candy.
 ASL is so visually elastic that many creators fall in love with its cinematic qualities, focusing on those at the expense of content.
 But, always, after a while the special effects start to become cloying.
-Performers become frustrated, and viewers lose interest until the next novelty act.
-Few realize that the core problem is that the story itself isn’t strong–poor character development, no plot, lack of conflict, no emotional payoff.
+Performers become frustrated, and viewers lose interest until the next novelty act arrives on the scene.
+Few realize that the core problem is that the story itself isn’t strong—poor character development, no plot, lack of conflict, no emotional payoff.

 But when a story is written down on paper, it is naked.
 Written ASL will, as written English does, force authors to inject narrative power or literary beauty into the very text.
-And when a performer with dynamite hands tells the story, it would work, because the story already worked just fine without the performer.
-Content is king.
+And when a performer with dynamite hands tells the story, it will work because the story already worked just fine without the performer.
+Content is the boss.

-It makes sense that these historical challenges would limit the creation of high-quality, thought-provoking ASL literature.
-The signing community, like all of the cultures that do not have or did not have a written language, has a rich tradition in folklore, stories passed down through the generations.
-As important as this tradition is, it doesn’t function in the same way as literature does.
-Literature is the ever-changing DNA of the community, representing in meaningful and memorable forms the lives and experiences of a community.
+It makes sense that these historical challenges has limited the creation of high-quality, thought-provoking ASL literature.
+The signing community, like all of the cultures that do not have or did not have a written language, has a rich tradition of passing stories down through the generations.
+As important as this tradition is, it doesn’t function in the same way that literature does.
+Literature is the ever-changing DNA of the community, representing in meaningful and memorable forms the lives and experiences of a people.
 Deaf writers in English and ASL performers do contribute to this literature, but there are huge gaps.
-To fill these, we need to have ASL writers sitting at their desks late at night, poring over and tinkering with the fifth draft of a new novel.
+To fill these, we need to have ASL writers sitting at their desks late at night, poring over and tinkering with the fifth draft of a novel.

-One of the most important decisions Arnold made when developing written ASL is the rule that writers should project themselves on the page.
-If the writer is right-handed and signs “Hello,” his hand, from his own point of view, moves right.
+One of the most important things the new developers did with written ASL was to make it a rule that writers are to project themselves spatially onto the page.
+If the writer is right-handed and says “Hello,” his hand, from his own point of view, moves right.
 He is to write “Hello” in that way.
-He is NOT to write as if it’s someone else signing “Hello” to him.
+He is not to write as if it’s someone else saying “Hello” to him.
 Written ASL does not create a movie screen or a line of mannequins.
 Instead, it creates space for us to say things as ourselves.
 And it creates space, when we are reading it, to fall into the text.
-In that space, we are THERE.
+In that space, we are there.